Bibliography for a co-operative art school

 This bibliography covers topics that are relevant to the research project on Co-operative Art Education.
-For bibliographies and resources on alternative art education, radical pedagogy and self-organisation please visit the section on Alternative (Art) Education.
+For bibliographies and resources on alternative art education, radical pedagogy and self-organisation please navigate to the relevant pages via the right-hand sidebar.

 Babias, Marius (2004).
 Subject production and political art practice.
 Afterall: A Journal of Art, Context and Enquiry Issue 9 (Spring/Summer 2004), pp. 101-109.